-In case translation of these documents to other language is required, it is useful to review the accuracy and validity of translation.
+In case translation of these documents to other language is required, it is necessary to confirm accuracy and validity of translation.
 In addition, compliance to pre-defined format and template, e.g. ICH M4, E3, needs to be checked as a part of QC process.